 Lowell Liebermann is one of America's most frequently performed and recorded living composers.
-Called by the New York Times "as much of a traditionalist as an innovator."
-Mr. Liebermann's music is known for its technical command and audience appeal.
-Having written over one hundred works in all genres, several of them have gone on to become standard repertoire for their instruments, including his Sonata for Flute and Piano, which has been recorded more than twenty times to date, and his Gargoyles for Piano, which has been recorded fifteen times.
+Having written over one hundred thirty works in all genres, several of them have gone on to become standard repertoire for their instruments, including his Sonata for Flute and Piano, which has been recorded more than twenty times to date, and his Gargoyles for Piano, which has been recorded fifteen times.

 Mr. Liebermann has written two full-length operas, both of which were enthusiastically received at their premieres.
-His first, The Picture of Dorian Gray, was the only American opera to be commissioned and premiered by Monte Carlo Opera.
+His first, The Picture of Dorian Gray, was commissioned and premiered by Monte Carlo Opera.
 His second opera Miss Lonelyhearts, to a libretto by JD McClatchy after the novel by Nathanael West, was commissioned by the Juilliard School to celebrate its 100th anniversary.

-In the realm of chamber music, Mr. Liebermann has composed four string quartets - the two most recent for the Ying and Orion Quartets respectively; four Cello Sonatas; two Piano Trios; Sonatas for Flute, Violin, Viola, Flute and Harp; and works for many other combinations
+In the realm of chamber music, Mr. Liebermann has composed five string quartets - the most recent written for the Emerson, Ying and Orion Quartets; four Cello Sonatas; three Piano Trios; Sonatas for Flute, Violin, Viola, Flute and Harp; and works for many other combinations

 A pianist himself, Mr. Liebermann has written a wealth of music for the solo instrument, much of which frequently appears on concert and competition programs.
 Mr. Liebermann was awarded the very first American Composers' Invitational Award by the 11th Van Cliburn Competition after the majority of finalists chose to perform his Three Impromptus, which were selected from works submitted by forty-two contemporary composers.
 In an interview with newscaster Sam Donaldson, Van Cliburn described Mr. Liebermann as “a wonderful pianist and a fabulous composer.”